 Overview of UK sanctions

-Types of sanctions and licences
+Types of sanctions

 - financial sanctions, including asset freezes